Both sides left looking for positives as Inter versus Juve, ends in a 1-1 draw

-Both Benevento and Crotone will take positives from a share of the points, following a 1-1 draw
+Both Atalanta and Udinese will take positives from a share of the points, following a 1-1 draw

 Italy’s Serie A is steeped in history and it is one of the biggest European football leagues that there is.
 It’s where famous clubs like Juventus, Inter and AC Milan battle for the scudetto, the league title.
 With intensely fierce derby matches and legendary players earning cult status among supporters, Serie A is a passion-filled football league.